Iankimble/BTP_BoysLatin_Fall24_Coding1/Q1_ExtraCredit/ExtraCreditPrompts.md

 - Preferred shipping method
 - Contact information for the sender and recipient

+**Please make sure to name your code file as shippingCompany.html**

 ## Art Gallery Website
 You have been hired to design a website for an art gallery.
 The following elements should be included: